ultraultimated/Ruby_on_Rails_Project_2/README.md

 * Librarian can view book history of all books along with overdue and rejected requests in book history.
 * If a student is placed on hold for a book, librarian can view holds in hold request tab.
 * Librarian can view overdues in overdues in his home page.
+* Librarian will not be able to access account without approval of librarian and user will see a message stating that "your request is still in queue"

 ## Student
 * Student can view his checked out books in My books in navbar.